Dr-Eberle-Zentrum/AI-supported-coding-in-RStudio/episodes/rstudio-autocompletion.md

   - Comments you've written
   - Variable and function names
   - The structure of your code
-- Open files in RStudio (depending on your settings)
+- Files from your RStudio project (depending on your settings)

 The more context you provide, the better the suggestions!